-This Privacy Notice is intended to provide information for patients, clinicians, parents/carers of service users whose information may be used for ICNARC Audits and Research Studies.
+This Privacy Notice is intended to provide information for patients, clinicians, staff, parents/carers of service users whose information may be used for ICNARC Audits and Research Studies.
 It explains what type of information we collect, why we collect it and what we do with it.

 Studies & Audits Data

 We collect a large sample of patient cases directly from hospitals for each Audit or Study.

 The information we collect for the case note review could include: